4th February 2021 starting 20.00 hours.

 Alan has been a branch member for many years and has served on the committee for ten years.
 His main interest is the construction of new clocks, he is a retired Structural and Civil Engineer.
 His interest in Horology began back in 1973, newly qualified he decided to take the BHI evening course in Horology at Hackney Technical College, Mare Street.
 This facility sadly closed in the 1990’s, But this was where Alan studied a theoretical and practical three-year course consisting of three nights a week, inspiring his love of Horology.

 This lecture will be delivered using the Zoom platform.
 Full details of how to logon to Zoom and the meeting ID and Password will be sent to members email addresses.

-All branch meetings are held at The White Hart Barn in Godstone.
+For information only, branch meetings, when they recommence, will be held at The White Hart Barn in Godstone.

 THE WHITE HART BARN (Godstone Village Hall)

 SURREY RH9 8DU